 Maxime grew up in Hammond Ontario, a small town near Ottawa.
 He was interested in music from an early age but decided to take it more seriously in his later years of high school, then went on to complete his bachelor's in classical percussion at the University of Ottawa.
 As a percussionist, Maxime worked with the Ottawa Symphony Orchestra, The National Art Center Orchestra, Capital Brass Works, and with multiple other orchestras and ensembles.

 In 2011, after his classical studies, Maxime moved to Montreal to freelance as a drummer and audio engineer.
 He later attended the recording program at Recording Arts Canada college but left after only one term for some extensive touring in the US as a drummer.

 On his return to Montreal, Maxime started working and collaborating with Studio Fast Forward (where he assisted Rob Heaney for 2 years), then Studio Sophronik, Beebop Studios, Sphera Collective, Studio Mobile, Studio Makina, Mixart Studios, and Studio Opus.
 He has since been working mainly as a recording and mixing engineer.

-Maxime has had the chance to work on 2 Felix winning albums, Alex Desilets Windogo, and Laurence Jalbert Ma Route, and was recently recording engineer for the Juno and Canadian Folk Music Award-nominated album Hapax, by the band Oktopus (with whom he currently plays drums with).
+Maxime has had the chance to work on 2 Felix winning albums, Alex Desilets Windogo, and Laurence Jalbert Ma Route, and was recently recording engineer for the Juno and Canadian Folk Music Award-nominated album Hapax, by the band Oktopus (with whom he currently plays drums with), and was mixing and mastering engineer for Néné by ILAM, which was nominated at l'ADISQ, and for Les Prix GAMIQ for best world music album of the year.

 I really try my best to improve daily at my hobbies which also make up my career.
 As long as I can wake up, think about my day, work on something that is challenging and go to sleep at night with a sense of accomplishment and satisfaction, I'm all set.